michaelkoss/stackedits/Agile Estimation and Planning.md

 ## Traditional Projects
 - Team is given a project or feature request and asked when it will be done
-	- Have to make guesses based on inaccurate or unknown information/requirements
+	- Guess based on inaccurate/unknown/ambigious information/requirements
 	- Break down the project, maybe a gant chart
 - Agile flips that and asks, over the next `cycle`, what work can we accomplish